codelittinc/incubator-resources/best_practices/encryption.md

 ###Email

 PGP/GPG encrypted email is a must.
-Regardless of your distribution or OS, you'll need a encyrption key manager, email client, and compatible PGP/GPG plugin.
+Regardless of your distribution or OS, you'll need a encryption key manager, email client, and compatible PGP/GPG plugin.

 Here is a good explanation of [PGP/GPG encryption and how it works.](https://www.mailvelope.com/help#basics)

 ####Mac

-Encryption key manager/protocol, Gpg4win (GnuPG implementation on OSx): https://gpgtools.org/
+Encryption key manager/protocol, GPGTools (GnuPG implementation on OS X): https://gpgtools.org/

 Email client options: